vzuasola/drupal-data/docs/generate-custom-entity.md

 * Double check your fields

+* You need to active translation, go to `/admin/config/regional/content-language` then `check` you entity on the Custom Language Settings

 ## Add an exposed views for your Entity

 Your entity needs an exposed view to fetch the data